-The Company's operations are subject to the risk of emerging infectious diseases or the threat of outbreaks of viruses or other contagions or epidemic diseases.
-These infectious disease risks may not be adequately responded to locally, nationally or internationally due to lack of preparedness to detect and respond to outbreaks or respond to significant pandemic threats.
+The Company's operations continue to be subject to risks associated with ongoing and emerging infectious diseases and other outbreaks of viruses or other contagions or epidemic diseases.
+These infectious disease risks may not be adequately responded to locally, nationally or internationally due to, among other things, lack of preparedness to detect and respond to outbreaks and other significant pandemic threats in a timely manner.
 As such, there are potentially significant economic and social impacts of infectious disease risks, including the inability of the Company's exploration operations to operate as intended due to shortage of skilled employees, shortages in supply chains, inability of employees to access sufficient healthcare, significant social upheavals, government or regulatory actions or inactions, the declines in the price of precious metals, capital market volatility, or other unknown but potentially significant impacts.

-Given the fact that the Company's properties are located in British Columbia, there are potentially significant economic losses from infectious disease outbreaks that can extend far beyond the initial location of an infection disease outbreak.
+Given that the Company's properties are located in British Columbia, there is a potential for significant economic losses due to infectious disease outbreaks in British Columbia, or in other jurisdictions which could extend far beyond the initial location of the outbreak into British Columbia.
 As such, both catastrophic outbreaks as well as regional and local outbreaks can have a significant impact on the Company's operations.
-The Company may not be able to accurately predict the quantum of such risks.
-In addition, the Company's own operations are exposed to infectious disease risks noted above and as such the Company's operations may be adversely affected by such infectious disease risks.
+The Company may not be able to predict the quantum of such risks accurately.
+In addition, the Company's operations are exposed to infectious disease risks noted above, and as such, the Company's operations may be adversely affected by such infectious disease risks.
 Accordingly, any outbreak or threat of an outbreak of a virus or other contagions or epidemic disease could have a material adverse effect on the Company, its business, results from operations and financial condition.